nimble-123/cap-fiori-timetracking/docs/ARCHITECTURE.md

   participant Main as 🎬 cds.serve()
-  participant SVC as 🎬 TrackService participant CONTAINER as 🧩 ServiceContainer participant SETUP as 🏗️ HandlerSetup participant FACTORY as 🏭 HandlerFactory participant REGISTRAR as 📝 HandlerRegistrar
+  participant SVC as 🎬 TrackService participant CONTAINER as 🧩 ServiceContainer participant CUSTOM as ⚙️ CustomizingService participant DATE as 🛠️ DateUtils participant SETUP as 🏗️ HandlerSetup participant FACTORY as 🏭 HandlerFactory participant REGISTRAR as 📝 HandlerRegistrar